Osprey Sojourn 80 Review

 One notable omission is that the handy, detachable day-pack, that was included on the front of the Meridian, is missing from the Sojourn.
 You can buy this as a separate accessory and clip it on using pre-installed clips.

-The rear of the Sojourn backpack is very similar to the Meridian with the shoulder harness secured inside a zippered compartment and the dual-tube extendable handle sporting a comfortable, moulded grip.
+The rear of the Sojourn backpack is very similar to the Meridian with the shoulder harness secured inside a zippered compartment and the dual-tube retractable handle sporting a comfortable, moulded grip.
 Unlike handles on other bags, the Osprey handle never failed to operate.

 The most important thing to keep in mind with the Osprey wheeled backpack range is that they are a roller first, and a backpack second.